Lunar Rover “YAOKI”

 Designed to keep running even if he falls over.

-YAOKI is from Japanese proverb “Nanakorobi Yaoki”.
+YAOKI comes from the Japanese proverb “Nanakorobi Yaoki”.

 What YAOKI will achieve